 The use of the CAP may help us to:

-- make informed placement decisions
+- make informed decisions about care arrangements

 - organise information to inform an assessment when a harm report has been recorded.